Education

 Frequently asked questions

-Factoring means writing the expression as a product of simpler expressions.
-For example, x² + 5x + 6 factors as (x + 2)(x + 3).
-Factoring is the reverse of expanding (FOIL).
+Factoring means breaking down an expression into a product of simpler terms or expressions (its factors).
+For example, factoring x² + 5x + 6 yields (x + 2)(x + 3).
+It is the reverse process of expanding or multiplying expressions.

 Related calculators